Friqhers/UpscalerSwitcherDocs/README.md

 UYourGameInstance::UYourGameInstance()
 {
-    // Apply the saved upscaling method (e.g., DLSS, FSR, or None) from the last game session UUpscalerSwitcherUtils::ApplySavedUpscaler();
+    // Delay applying the upscaler until all engine modules are fully loaded UUpscalerSwitcherUtils::ApplySavedUpscaler();
 }

 void UYourGameInstance::ApplySavedUpscaler()
 {
-    FCoreDelegates::OnAllModuleLoadingPhasesComplete.AddUObject(this, &UYourGameInstance::ApplySavedUpscaler);
+    // Call your utility function to apply the saved upscaling method (DLSS, FSR, or None) FCoreDelegates::OnAllModuleLoadingPhasesComplete.AddUObject(this, &UYourGameInstance::ApplySavedUpscaler);
 }
 ```